Time Pressure in Negotiation

-Learn how the time factor can add pressure and be a problem for either side in the negotiation process.
-Use it's power to negotiate to your advantage.
+Learn how the use of time pressure can be both a drawback and an advantage in the negotiation process.
+Discover how to use or deflect time pressure effectively to negotiate to your advantage.

 In Puerto Prince, Haiti, former President Jimmy Carter, Colin Powell, and Senator Sam Nunn were in intense negotiations with Haiti’s military commander, General Cedras.
-The telephone rang and it was President Clinton calling who advised them that he had already begun the invasion and they had 30 minutes to get out of there.
+The telephone rang.
+It was President Clinton calling to advise them that he had already begun the invasion and they had 30 minutes to get out of there.

-That was putting extreme time pressure on the negotiation, and people become pliable under time pressure.
+People become pliable under time pressure.
 When do your children ask you for something?
 Just as you’re hurrying out of the door, right?
 When my daughter Julia was attending the University of Southern California, she resided in a sorority house and would sometimes come home for the weekends and require money for books.
 When would she ask me?
-Seven o’clock on a Monday morning, just as she was running out the door she’d exclaim, “Dad, I’m sorry, I forgot; I need $60 for books.”
+Seven o’clock on a Monday morning.
+Just as she was running out the door, she’d exclaim, “Dad, I’m sorry, I forgot; I need $60 for books.”

 I’d reply, “Julia, don’t do this to me.
 I teach this stuff.
 How come you’ve been home all weekend, and we didn’t have a chance to discuss this before?”

-“Oh sorry, Dad, I just didn’t think about it until I got ready to leave, but I’m late now, and I’ve got to get on the freeway, or I’ll be late for class.
+“Oh sorry, Dad, I just didn’t think about it until I got ready to leave, but I’m late now.
+I’ve got to get on the freeway or I’ll be late for class.
 If I can’t buy my books today, I won’t be able to get my assignment handed in on time.
-So please, can I have the money now, and we’ll talk next weekend?”
+So please, can I have the money now and we’ll talk next weekend?”

 Children are not especially manipulative, but instinctively, over all those years of dealing with adults, they learn that under time pressure people become more flexible.
 The problem was that President Carter was putting time pressure on the wrong side.

 On the right hand side of the page, list the landlord’s options.
-How specialised is this building?
+How specialized is this building?
 How difficult would it be for him to find a new tenant?
 Would they pay more or would he have to lease it for less?
-How much would he have to spend on improvements or remodelling to accommodate a new tenant?
+How much would he have to spend on improvements or remodeling to accommodate a new tenant?

 When President Clinton phoned President Carter to tell him that he had already begun the invasion, and Carter had 30 minutes to leave the country, it was an ultimate example of applying time pressure to a negotiation.
 The only problem was that Clinton was putting time pressure on the wrong side.
 We had all the power in that negotiation because we had all the alternatives.
 It should have been Carter putting time pressure on Cedras, not Clinton putting time pressure on Carter.